dssgabriel/master-thesis/src/chapters/3-contributions.typ

 As @rustc_nvptx demonstrates, a kernel as simple as DAXPY is unnecessarily verbose to write.
 This makes GPU code exceedingly difficult to work with in native Rust due to the high amount of complexity implied by working with no language abstractions.
 #linebreak()
 Furthermore, the current Rust compiler (rustc v1.72.0) is unable to produce a valid executable of the above code snippet.
-The CUDA runtime will throw an error saying that the provided PTX assembly (NVIDIA's proprietary high-level assembly language) is invalid when trying to load it.
+The CUDA runtime will throw an error stating that the provided PTX assembly (NVIDIA's proprietary high-level assembly language) is invalid when trying to load it.

 There is an open tracking issue for PTX code generation problems/*cite*/ but there has not been any contribution to it since March 2022.
 Rust's efforts for GPU programming native support seem to currently be at a stop.